 The Railway Safety Act 2005 provides for the testing of safety-critical workers for the presence of alcohol and/or drugs.
-Under the Act, the Railway Safety Commission was established and given the power to:
+Under the Act, the Railway Safety Commission (now the Commission for Railway Regulation) was established and given the power to:

-• Approve codes of conduct in relation to intoxicants that must be upheld by safety-critical workers (Section 88), and

-• Obtain a sample of a worker's blood or urine, in accordance with the sampling procedures and support services that railway undertakings are required to implement (Section 89).
+- Approve codes of conduct in relation to intoxicants that must be upheld by safety-critical workers (Section 88), and - Obtain a sample of a worker's blood or urine, in accordance with the sampling procedures and support services that railway undertakings are required to implement (Section 89).

-Additionally, in relation to testing of safety-critical workers, the Railway Safety Commission is expected to provide an annual report on all measures provided for in the Act that are implemented.
+In addition, in relation to the testing of safety-critical workers, the Commission for Railway Regulation is expected to provide an annual report on all measures provided for in the Act that are implemented.

-There are two agencies that operate under this legislative framework: Iarnród Éireann and Transdev Ireland, which operates the Luas tram network in Dublin.
+There are two agencies that operate under this legislative framework: larnród Éireann and Transdev Ireland, which operates the Luas tram network in Dublin.
 These agencies are obliged to implement statutory-compliant safety management systems (Nic Lochlainn 2018).
 Both organisations are obliged to implement a statutory code of conduct for drugs and alcohol for safety-critical railway workers that outlines the workplace policy for testing workers for intoxicants.
 Disciplinary sanctions apply for non-compliance, up to and including dismissal.
 Safety is regulated by the Commission for Railway Regulation, and any accidents or incidents are investigated by the Railway Accident Investigation Unit.
-Random drug and alcohol testing are regularly carried out.
+Random drug and alcohol testing is regularly carried out.